ARTHANUR/random-jokes/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Explaination :
+Jokes are generated using using joke api.

 # Desktop View :

 ![image](https://res.cloudinary.com/dboa7dqkl/image/upload/v1682229803/Screenshot_2023-04-23_113231_lhxs3v.png)